Robust and Adaptive Door Operation with a Mobile Robot: Execution of the Door Opening Motion

 \subsection{Door Opening Procedure}

-For defining the TSR reference frame, observations of the door motion are also required.
-Instead of using visual perception, door motion can also be inferred by direct actuation.
+To define the TSR reference frame, observations of the door motion are also required.
+Instead of using visual perception, it can also be inferred by direct actuation.
 Once the handle is grasped, the position of the end-effector directly corresponds with the position of the handle.
-As a result, the robot can make observations of the door motion by solving its forward kinematics.
+As a result, the robot can make observations of the motion by solving its forward kinematics.
 Thus, $\mathcal{D}$ can be obtained by sampling the trajectory.
 We execute the door opening motion repeating iteratively a series of sequential steps, shown in Figure \ref{Fig11}.
 After each iteration, we re-estimate the kinematic model of the door and its parameters adding the new observations to $\mathcal{D}$.

 To start the opening process, when no observations are available, we make the initial guess that the model is prismatic.
 Using a compliant controller, the robot's end-effector trajectory is also driven by the forces exerted by the door, adapting its motion to the true model.
-Thus, a certain error margin is allowed, enabling the robot to operate the door correctly even if the estimation is biased, when only a few observations have been acquired.
+Thus, a certain error margin is allowed, enabling the robot to operate the door correctly even if the estimation is biased when only a few observations have been acquired.